Police: Gunman dead after killing 2 at fire hydrant factory

 Mueller Co., based in Cleveland, Tennessee, is a subsidiary of Atlanta-based Mueller Water Products Inc., which calls itself a leading maker of water distribution and measurement products in North America.
 More than 400 people work at the plant in Albertville, giving the city in northwest Alabama its nickname of “Fire Hydrant Capital of the World.”

-The factory shooting comes amid a torrent of gun violence nationwide that has police and criminal justice experts concerned.
+This shooting adds to a torrent of gun violence nationwide that has police and criminal justice experts concerned.
 Within hours of the Alabama gunfire Tuesday, four women were killed and four other people were wounded in a pre-dawn shooting at a home in Chicago, police said.
-And the toll from this past weekend included two people killed and at least 30 others wounded in mass shootings in Chicago, the Texas capital of Austin, and Savannah, Georgia.
+The toll from this past weekend included two people killed and at least 30 others wounded in mass shootings in Chicago, the Texas capital of Austin, and Savannah, Georgia.

-Law officers had hoped that a spike in U.S. homicides last year would subside as the nation emerged from coronavirus restrictions, but they remain higher than they were in pre-pandemic times.
+Law officers had hoped that last year's spike in homicides would subside as the nation emerges from coronavirus restrictions, but they remain higher than they were in pre-pandemic times.

 “There was a hope this might simply be a statistical blip that would start to come down,” said Chuck Wexler, executive director of the Police Executive Research Forum.
 “That hasn’t happened.
 And that’s what really makes chiefs worry that we may be entering a new period where we will see a reversal of 20 years of declines in these crimes.”

-In Alabama, a maintenance worker from North Carolina arrived at the plant early Tuesday, unaware of the deadly shooting hours earlier.
-John McFalls said he spent five days in the plant last week and saw nothing out of the ordinary.
+A maintenance worker from North Carolina who spent five days in the plant last week said he saw nothing out of the ordinary.

-“Everyone here was friendly,” he told Al.com.
+“Everyone here was friendly,” John McFalls told Al.com.
 “Radios playing, everybody getting along.”

 He swallowed hard as he heard what had happened, the news site reported.